Choosing a venue: conference or journal?

 given an overview of an entire research area.

-Journal reviews tend to be more detailed.
-A journal reviewer may spend
+Journal reviews may be more detailed.
+Ideally, a journal reviewer will

-days on a paper, whereas a conference reviewer cannot afford to do so for
+spend days on a paper, whereas a conference reviewer cannot afford to do so

-each of the many papers he or she is assigned.
-This is in part
+for each of the many papers he or she is assigned.
+Conference reviewers

 Journals give the opportunity to revise your work and re-submit it for